-This register is a read-only register used by host Software to determine the current state of the TPM with respect to locality.
+This register is a read-only register used by host Software to determine the current state of a TPM with respect to locality.
 This register leverages some of the functionality from the FIFO ACCESS register.
 This register is aliased across all localities.

-This register gates access to the TPM_CRB_CRTL_x and TPM_CRB_DATA_BUFFER_x registers.
-The default state of this register at power on of the TPM has no locality active.
+This register gates access to a TPM_CRB_CRTL_x and TPM_CRB_DATA_BUFFER_x registers.
+The default state of this register at power on of a TPM has no locality active.
 This results in any writes to the Control Area or Data Buffer being dropped.

-- 1. The TPM SHALL implement the TPM_LOC_STATE register as defined in Table 26. - 2.
-The initial state of this register at power on SHALL clear the TPM_LOC_STATE_x.locAssigned field to 0 and TPM_LOC_STATE_x.activeLocality field to 000. - 3.
+- 1. A TPM SHALL implement a TPM_LOC_STATE register as defined in Table 33. - 2.
+The initial state of this register at power on SHALL clear a TPM_LOC_STATE_x.locAssigned field to 0 and TPM_LOC_STATE_x.activeLocality field to 000. - 3.
 TPM_LOC_STATE_x.tpmEstablished SHALL be valid when tpmRegValidSts is set to 1. - a.
-TPM_LOC_STATE_x.tpmEstablished SHALL be set to 1 when TPM_LOC_CTRL_x.resetEstablishmentBit is set to 1 - b.
-TPM_LOC_STATE_x.tpmEstablished SHALL be cleared to 0 upon receipt of a TPM_HASH_END. - 4.
-The TPM SHALL NOT set TPM_LOC_STATE_x.tpmRegValidSts to 1 unless all other fields are valid.
+TPM_LOC_STATE_x.tpmEstablished SHALL be set to 1 when TPM LOC CTRL x.resetEstablishmentBit is set to 1 - b.
+TPM LOC STATE x.tpmEstablished SHALL be cleared to 0 upon receipt of a HASH END. - 4.
+A TPM SHALL NOT set TPM_LOC_STATE_x.tpmRegValidSts to 1 unless all other fields are valid.

-Table 26 - TPM LOC STATE Definition
+Table 33 - TPM LOC STATE Definition

-Abbreviation: TPN M_LOC_STATE_x General Description: Use ed to determine status of the locality controls of the TPM.
-Bit De escriptio ns: 31:8 Read Only Reserved 0 Reserved: Reads return 0.
+- TI M_EGG_GTATE Definition Abbre viation: TPM I_LOC_STATE_x Gener al Descr iption: Used Used to determine status of the locality controls of a TPM.
+Bit De scription ns: 31:8 Read Only Reserved 0 Reserved: Reads return 0.
 7 Read Only tpmRegValidSts 0 This bit indicates that all other bits of this register contain valid values, when it is a 1.
 6:5 Read Only Reserved 0 Reserved: Reads return 0.
-4:2 Read Only activeLocality 0 000 - Locality 0 001 - Locality 1 010 - Locality 2 011 - Locality 3 100 - Locality 4 101:111 - Reserved: Reads return 0: This bit field informs host Software which locality currently has access to the TPM.
+4:2 Read Only activeLocality 0 000 - Locality 0 001 - Locality 1 010 - Locality 2 011 - Locality 3 100 - Locality 4 101:111 - Reserved: Reads return 0: This bit field informs host Software which locality currently has access to a TPM.
 1 Read Only locAssigned 0 A 0 indicates to the host that no locality is assigned, a 1 indicates a locality has been assigned.
-0 Read Only tpmEstablished 1 The TPM clears this bit to 0 upon receipt of TPM_Hash_End The TPM sets this bit to a 1 when the TPM_LOC_CTRL_x.resetEstablishment field is set to 1.
+0 Read Only tpmEstablished 1 A TPM clears this bit to 0 upon receipt of HASH_END A TPM sets this bit to a 1 when a TPM_LOC_CTRL_x.resetEstablishment field is set to 1.